 With that in mind, we feel that going forward, more and more companies will follow the 3/2 setup—as generally, where Google goes, others follow.
 Though do remember that the “2” doesn’t necessarily mean working from home; it could be working from local coworking spaces, inspirational spaces, from abroad, or so on.

 Which of the world’s major players believe the office is here to stay, and which have ditched their leases altogether?
-We’ve collated insights around how 16 of the world’s most famous companies are approaching their future workplace strategies—including Spotify, Netflix, and Microsoft.
-In a quick, free download, you can compare and contrast their office space solutions with ease.
+We’ve collated insights around how the world’s most famous companies are approaching their future workplace strategies—including Spotify, Netflix, and Microsoft.
+Check it out now.

 How to figure out your own back-to-work policy